Amberley Snyder: Car crash and recovery

 On January 10, 2010, Snyder was driving from Utah to the National Western Stock Show in Denver, Colorado, and did not fasten her seat belt after a gas station stop in Rawlins, Wyoming.
-Less than 10 miles from the gas station, she looked down to check her map, drifted into the other lane, over-corrected, and her truck slid off the road and rolled seven times.
+Less than 10 miles from the gas station, she looked down to check her map, drifted into the other lane, overcorrected, and her truck slid off the road and rolled seven times.
 She was thrown from the truck and slammed into a fence post, which crushed her T-12 vertebra and left her paralyzed from the waist down.
 With the help of physical therapy, and a seat belt on her saddle, she was later able to resume riding and competing in rodeo a year and a half later.
 She transferred from Snow College to Utah State University where she was captain of the school's National Intercollegiate Rodeo Association team.
 She also won the Shane Drury "Nothin' But Try" scholarship in 2014.

 In 2015, Amberley won a fan exemption to compete in RFD-TV's The American Rodeo at AT&T Stadium in Arlington, Texas, and made a time of 15.3 seconds with her horse Power, only 0.6 seconds slower than the winning time.
 In 2016, she was in the top five for the Rocky Mountain Pro Rodeo Association, and she also won her Women's Professional Rodeo Association card in 2016, and now competes in the RAM Wilderness Circuit.